 The Trust is a single entity and Trustees and Trust leaders – including Academy Principals – have responsibilities in relation to the quality of education provided that extend to all incorporated Academies.
 Trust governance operates at three levels:

 - Academy members are the guardians of governance across the Trust.
 Their role is to ensure Trustees perform their duties effectively and to have broad oversight of the work of the Trust.
 Members appoint and remove Trustees and sign the Articles of Association.

 - Trustees are the key strategic decision makers within the Trust and carry ultimate responsibility for the quality of education provided.
 In this capacity they offer challenge and support Academy Leaders, the CEO and Academy Directors.

 All those responsible for governance understand their roles and responsibilities and discharge them with skill and diligence.
-All Trustees, Directors and AIC members work within the NGA Code of Practice and adhere to the Nolan Principles of Public Life.
+All Trustees, Directors and AIC members work within the NGA Code of Practice and adhere to the Nolan Principals of Public Life.

 All academies have common purpose:

 - Trustees have a clear strategic vision that is complemented and matched at local levels.
 There are robust and realistic plans to fulfil this strategic purpose at all levels.